 Iraq Country Report

 Largely non-violent protests engaging hundreds to the low thousands are likely to recur in Baghdad's Tahrir Square and provincial capitals in the south, including Amarah, Basra, Diwaniyah, Hillah, Karbala, Najaf, Nasiriyah, and Samawah, over poor public services, unemployment, and corruption.
-There is a high risk of protesters blocking roads and attempting to storm oilfields and local government and political offices, with fist fights and rioting between rival supporters.
+There is a high risk of protesters blocking roads by energy assets and attempting to storm local government and political offices, with fist fights and rioting between rival supporters.
 Protests are also likely across cities in the Kurdish province, mainly Halabja and Sulaimaniyah, and Erbil against the provincial government, where the risk for violence, including small-arms fire, is moderate.

 Vaccinations required to enter the country